-- full-time MBA – a full course load, similar to undergraduate degrees
+Full-time MBAs include a full course load, similar to undergraduate degrees.

-- part-time MBA – typically evening classes so students can maintain a consistent day job
+Part-time MBAs typically evening classes so students can maintain a consistent day job.

-- online MBA – allows students to make their own schedule while studying from home
+An online MBA allows students to make their own schedule while studying from home.

-- executive MBA (aka EMBA) – for experienced professionals who want to earn a credential reflecting their business credibility and advance their career
+An executive MBA is a good fit for experienced professionals who want to earn a credential reflecting their business credibility and advance their career.

-- global MBA – for high-capacity, experienced professionals studying with diverse students and faculty to gain a worldwide perspective for their work in business and leadership
+A global MBA is suitable for high-capacity, experienced professionals studying with diverse students and faculty to gain a worldwide perspective for their work in business and leadership.